Sexual Misconduct Formal Investigation Process

-The university's formal investigation process is an administrative process that determines whether, by a preponderance of the evidence, a member of the university community (student, staff, or faculty) has violated USU Policy 339.
+The university's formal investigation process for sexual misconduct reports is an administrative process that determines whether, by a preponderance of the evidence, a member of the university community (student, staff, or faculty) has violated interim USU Policy 339, 339A, or 339B.
 This process is separate from the criminal process.
 The preponderance of the evidence standard means a policy violation is more likely than not to have occurred.

 Overview of the Formal Investigation Process

-A formal investigation begins when a claimant signs a formal complaint stating they want to proceed with a formal investigation.
+A formal investigation is the information and evidence-gathering process that begins when a claimant signs a formal complaint stating they want to proceed with a formal investigation and ends when the investigation report is issued.

-Then, both parties are interviewed, provide evidence, and participate in a hearing.
+During formal investigations, both parties and witnesses are interviewed by an Office of Equity investigator, provide relevant evidence, and participate in a hearing.

 If the individual who is alleged to have committed the sexual misconduct is found to have violated university policy, appropriate sanctions are implemented.